- Farm Visit: Mark's Melon Patch – Dawson, Georgia | Johnny's Selected Seeds 40th Anniversary

 - Sliced melon plates are a highlight on seasonal menus, so offering several varieties to chefs and restaurateurs is another way to increase sales and generate loyalty.
 As part of the culinary cocktail trend, melons are also being used to adorn a profusion of drinks.
 And as part of the raw health food trend, melons are exquisite in smoothies and lassis.

 If you're thinking of including melons in your growing plans this year, give us a call and let us help.
+Below are some additional resources to get you started.

 - Cucumis melo Melon Varieties • Comparison Chart (PDF)